textadventures/quest/docs/advanced_scope.md

 Alternative scope
 -----------------

-You can set the scope for a command.
+You can also set the scope for a command.
 Quest will look for any matching objects in that place first.
 If it fails to find a match, it will then fall back to looking in the normal places (inventory and current room).
 You have five options:

 ```
 "all"        ScopeVisible()
-"inventory"  ScopeInventory
+"inventory"  ScopeInventory()
-"notheld"   ScopeVisibleNotHeld
+"notheld"    ScopeVisibleNotHeld()
+"room"       As above
+"container"  As "all", but only includes containers
+"contents"   As "all", but only includes the contents of containers
+"world"      AllObjects()
 objectname   GetAllChildObjects(GetObject(objectname))
 attrname     GetAllChildObjects(GetAttribute(player.parent, attrname))
+     or      Contents of the list
 ```

 The first is the default.
 The second tells Quest to look in the inventory; if the players is carrying a hat and there is another on the ground, typing WEAR HAT will put on the one being held, because WEAR is set to "inventory".
 Conversely, "notheld" makes Quest look in the room first.